probe973/hsc-5066y/index.md

 <div class="explanation" markdown="1">
 # Evidence Based Practice 2

 Welcome to the interactive resource for HSC-5066Y.
-This site provides structured guidance and practical exercises to enhance your understanding and application of evidence-based practice, with a focus on data exploration and analysis using jamovi.
+This site provides structured guidance and practical exercises to enhance your understanding and application of evidence-based practice.

 Throughout these materials, you will find explanations, step-by-step software instructions, and examples of software output to help you navigate your learning journey.
 There is also included various question formats to test your understanding as you go along.